Chelseacax/orbital-X-Bytedance/README.md

 * Source doc: readme
 ----->

 The README only includes the basic user guide for the project.
-For more information, please read the details of our full documentation here: bit.ly/APIGatewayDocumentation
+For more information, please read the details of our full documentation (bit.ly/APIGatewayDocumentation, "here").

 # 1. Basic structure